mnus2019/Full-Stack-Realtime-ChatApp/README.md

 ![Chat Application](./full-stack-Realchat/nodejs/img/chatscreen.png)

 ## Introduction
-This is a code repository for the corresponding video tutorial.
+This is a code repository for the corresponding Full-Stack realtime chat App.

 In this project I create a full Realtime Chat Application.used  React on the front end, with NodeJS + Socket.io web socket library on the back end.